Recurrent Equilibrium Networks: Flexible Dynamic Models with Guaranteed Stability and Robustness: Use Case: Stable and Robust Nonlinear System Identification

 \section{Use Case: Stable and Robust Nonlinear System Identification}

-We demonstrate the proposed model set on the F16 ground vibration \cite{schoukens2017f16} and Wiener Hammerstein with process noise \cite{schoukens2017wiener} system identification benchmark.
-We will compare the C-aREN and Lipschitz bounded R-aREN (i.e., robust REN with some prescribed Lipschitz bound of $\overline{\gamma}$, denoted by R-aREN $\gamma<\overline{\gamma}$) with an LSTM and RNN with a similar number of parameters.
-We will also compare to the Robust RNN proposed in \cite{revay2020convex} using the code found at \cite{revay2020RobustRNN}.
+In this section we demonstrate the proposed models on the F16 ground vibration \cite{schoukens2017f16} and Wiener Hammerstein with process noise \cite{schoukens2017wiener} system identification benchmarks.
+We will compare the acyclic C-REN and Lipschitz-bounded R-REN with prescribed Lipschitz bound of $\RW{\gamma} $ with the widely-used long short-term memory (LSTM) \cite{Hochreiter:1997} and standard RNN models with a similar number of parameters.
+We will also compare to the Robust RNN proposed in \cite{revay2020convex} using the code from \url{github.com/imanchester/RobustRNN}.